About Monte Rio — In Depth

 Business & Licensing Records

-The Sonoma County Permit and Resource Management Department (PRMD) oversees business-related public records for Monte Rio, California.
-This department is responsible for issuing business licenses, zoning permits, and other approvals required for commercial activities within the community.
-Residents and business owners in Monte Rio can contact the PRMD to obtain information on local regulations, apply for necessary permits, and access public records related to the economic development of the area.
+The Sonoma County Permit and Resource Management Department (PRMD) oversees business related public records for Monte Rio.
+The department issues business licenses, zoning permits, and other approvals required for commercial operations in the community.
+Residents and business owners can contact PRMD to obtain information on local regulations, apply for necessary permits, and access public records related to economic development in the area.

 Elections & Voter Records